microsoft/MLOps/examples/cli-train-deploy/README.md

 * Testing the web service by scoring example data

 These actions are performed by the `train-model.sh` file in this directory.

-For more information on how this example works, see the [Train and deploy a model from the CLI](https://docs.microsoft.com/azure/machine-learning/service/tutorial-train-deploy-model-cli) article.